assaf/zombie/README.md

 #### browser.text(selector, context?) => String

-Returns the text contents of the selected elements (see also `browser.find`).
+Returns the text contents of the selected elements.

 #### browser.uncheck(field) => this